 - Salt and (optional) pepper - to season.

-Just a few steps to make this dish:
+Just a few steps to make this vegan cauliflower alfredo, and all are easy to do:

 On a low to medium heat fry onion and garlic in olive oil, taking care not to burn the garlic.
 Cook until softened.
 Add the cauliflower florets, thyme and water.
 Bring to a boil and then reduce the heat to a very light simmer.
 Spoon in the coconut cream.